 Fragrance oils are another option; they usually stick to the skin, trailing minimally due to the lack of alcohol in the formula.
 It's therefore a more intimate way of wearing scent.

 Please note that the fragrance's lasting power isn’t the same as the perfume's trail.
-A perfume that trails behind for miles, might actually dissipate quickly (many bright citrus colognes fall in this category, being made of highly volatile components), while a very lasting one with musk notes and woods might “stay close to the skin”.
+A perfume that trails behind for miles might actually dissipate quickly (many bright citrus colognes fall in this category, as they are made of highly volatile components), while a very lasting one with musk notes and woods might stay close to the skin.

 An easy trick to test your scent trail

-The trick is to know thyself.
+As Phillips implies, the trick is to know thyself.
 Choose a perfume among the fragrance families that is neither too “loud” nor too subdued.
 You can test this out easily: spray once into an empty, clean room and close the door.
-Ten minutes later open the door and sniff the air.
-You will immediately know if your perfume of choice is too strong smelling or not enough!
+Ten minutes later, open the door and sniff the air.
+You will immediately know if your perfume of choice is too strong or not strong enough.

 And what about increasing your scent's trail?

-To heighten sillage, spray an item of clothing, a leather bracelet/strap (note it will stay with you for long), or a wool scarf.
-If a trail of scent is important to you, you also need something that melds with your own skin chemistry but not totally.
-High sillage is attained via notes that are not totally compliant to skin and therefore not “eaten” up by it, such as patchouli, caramelic/vanilla notes, berries, melon…
+To heighten sillage, spray an item of clothing, a leather bracelet/strap (note it will stay with you for a while), or a wool scarf.
+If a trail of scent is important to you, you also need something that melds with your own skin chemistry, but not completely.
+High sillage is attained via notes that are not totally compliant to skin and therefore, not “eaten” up by it, such as patchouli, caramelic/vanilla notes, berries, and melon.

-This makes things like Mugler’s Angel, L’Eau d’Issey, Hypnotic Poison and Farhenheit (both Dior), Aromatics Elixir (Clinique), Le Male (Gaultier), Guerlain Insolence, Aramis for men, Givenchy Amarige, Obsession, CK Eternity, Joop Homme, Giorgio Beverly Hills and others the “sillage monsters” they are.
-So be easy on the sprayer!
+This makes products such as Mugler’s Angel, Hypnotic Poison and Farhenheit (both by Dior), Aromatics Elixir (from Clinique), Le Male (by Gaultier), Guerlain's Insolence, Givenchy's Amarige, Calvin Klein's Obsession, and others the “sillage monsters” they are.
+So go easy on the sprayer.

-If you really want to wear heavy perfume in a subtle way, you can turn to the range's body products (body lotion especially) Or create your own scented body lotion out of it; here's how.
+If you really want to wear heavy perfume in a subtle way, you can turn to the range's body products (body lotion especially).

-And if you notice your sillage is accidentally monstrous, you can grab a cotton ball dipped in rubbing alcohol and swipe off skin where you have sprayed too much.
+And if you notice your sillage is accidentally monstrous, you can grab a cotton ball dipped in rubbing alcohol and swipe the are of skin where you have applied too much perfume.
 Your fellow commuters will thank you.